 "I'm surprised that no one's ever tried this before," Dumont murmured.

 "Oh, they have," Nima told them happily.
-"In 1271 a B&E; team did exactly this, and walked right into the arms of a DLE unit.
+"In 1271 a B&E team did exactly this, and walked right into the arms of a DLE unit.
 The floor is rigged with heat and pressure sensors that could pick you up seconds after you started cutting."

 "In that case, thanks for shutting them down," Kemet answered.
 He powered down the cutter, then disengaged the suction clamps that had kept the section of flooring from falling onto his face while he worked, and lifted the circular steel plate up and into the basement.
 Making as little noise as possible, he slid it aside, then squirmed up into the room, followed by Redflare, Isis, and lastly Dumont.